 Where can I collect money?

 Online sponsorship sites

 If you want to collect money offline, email us at email@example.com and we will send you some sponsorship forms.

 How can I raise money?

-Social media sites such as Facebook and Twitter are great ways to get out your fundraising challenge to your friends and family.
-If you're fundraising online, how about using Facebook to share your fundraising page link, Twitter to update on your training progress or Instragram to capture those challenging early starts and the excitment on the day?
-Make sure to be persistent with asking for donations - try posting at different times of the day, and just before and after your fundraising event.
+Social media networks like Facebook and Twitter are great ways to get out your fundraising challenge to your friends and family.
+If you're fundraising online, how about using Facebook to share your fundraising page link, Twitter to update on your training progress or Instragram to capture those challenging early starts and the excitement on the day?
+Make sure to be persistent with asking for donations – try posting at different times of the day and just before and after your fundraising event.

 Your workplace or school are ideal places to raise money.
-Let your colleagues or classmates know about your fundraising challenge, put up posters of you training and talk about our charity.
-Cake sales always go down a treat - get baking and make sure to bring a sponsorship form along to work with you.
+Let your colleagues or classmates know about your fundraising challenge, put up posters of you training and talk about the Lymphoma Association.
+Cake sales always go down a treat – get baking and make sure to bring a sponsorship form along to work with you.

 How do I train for this event?

 Running training requires lots of hard work and mental toughness, as well as things like the right kit, but it will be worth all the effort in the end.
 The better prepared and fitter you are, the more you will get out of your running challenge on the day.
 Read our top 10 tips on running training (PDF).